manzing/widevine-L3-WEB-DL-Script/README.md

 * Using download.bat you have to type in the filename of your json file.
 This name will be used for the output video eg : mymovie.json will output a mymovie.mkv file
 * With download.bat, -id argument is implicit and you have to choose video quality and audio track(s).
 * New argument -es allow loading of external subtitles that will be added to the mkv file.
-Support SRT files only and the sub MUST have the same filename as the json file.
+Support SRT files only and the sub MUST be named accordingly to the json file.
 * Temporary files are deleted after merging.